Understand the Topology Modeler

 To understand activities that users can perform with custom services, see Permission Control.

-To understand the properties for each service at the application tier level, see Service Properties.
+To understand the properties for each service at the application tier level, see Understand Application Tier Properties.

-The CloudCenter platform also allows you to Define a Custom Service to launch a VM on the cloud, install component(s), configure component(s), start the script, scale component(s), and shutdown/delete component(s).
+Workload Manager also allows you to define a custom service to launch a VM on the cloud, install component(s), configure component(s), start the script, scale component(s), and shutdown/delete component(s).
 You can further qualify each service by defining property parameters specific to each instance of this service.

 The Properties palette allows you to specify scripts or binaries to install, customize, configure, start, stop, upgrade, or run the application for any given tier.